AustralianSynchrotron/lightflow/docs/quickstart.rst

 This quickstart guide assumes that you have a redis database running on ``localhost`` and port ``6379``, a MongoDB database running on ``localhost`` and port ``27017`` as well as Lightflow installed on your system.
-If you haven't installed the database systems and Lightflow yet, no problem, just follow the installation guide.
+If you haven't installed the database systems and Lightflow yet, no problem, just follow the :ref:`installation` guide.

 Configuration and examples